I’m currently living in Japan, having both traveled through and studied abroad here before.

 As for accommodation, there are the usual hotels, hostels, and also traditional inns called ryokan and bed-and-breakfast type places called minshuku.
 I’d really recommend doing a ryokan or minshuku at least one night you are in Japan, because you usually can sleep on a futon, wear a yukata (cotton summer robe, like a kimono but simpler) supplied by the inn, try a Japanese bath (depending on where you go, might be fueled by a hot spring!— and often outdoor in a pretty garden or something), and have a traditional Japanese dinner and/or breakfast.

 Good luck!
 (And congrats on how far you’ve come!).
 I hope you get to come over here, it’s a pretty cool place.
 And if you have any more specific questions (like once you know which city/cities you want to visit and want to know about specific spots in the area), feel free to ask them here or send me a message.
-I am particularly familiar with the Kyoto area (I lived there for four months), but I have visited all the other places I mentioned, most of them several times.posted about 3 years ago
+I am particularly familiar with the Kyoto area (I lived there for four months), but I have visited all the other places I mentioned, most of them several times.posted over 4 years ago